 Are they installed properly?
 Do they have downspouts and do they drain water away from the home?
 Are they cleaned for the season, these are all questions asked while we do a home inspection?

-Unfortunately one of the biggest problems that are found, the sill and the trim is rotting out at the bottom of a door.
+Unfortunately one of the biggest problems that are found, the sill and the trim are rotting out at the bottom of a door.
 A lot of the time the weatherstripping is damaged and it’s letting in weather and unwanted cold in the winter.

 Driveway and Walkways

 Mostly we are looking for the overall condition.
-I lot of the times you will find trip hazards in a driveway or walkway that has suffered from the ground freezing and has severe cracks.
+I lot of the time you will find trip hazards in a driveway or walkway that has suffered from the ground freezing and has severe cracks.